intel/iotivity-node/README.md

 0. Run ```npm install```

 ### In more detail:
 iotivity-node depends on [iotivity](http://iotivity.org/) proper.
-It has been tested against [0.9.1](https://gerrit.iotivity.org/gerrit/gitweb?p=iotivity.git;a=tree;hb=0.9.1) on Linux. iotivity depends on development headers for libuuid and boost.
+It has been tested against [0.9.2](https://gerrit.iotivity.org/gerrit/gitweb?p=iotivity.git;a=tree;hb=0.9.2) on Linux. iotivity depends on development headers for libuuid and boost.

 iotivity-node requires a compiler that implements the C++11 standard.

 During compilation, iotivity-node downloads iotivity from its git repository, builds it, and links against it.
 If you wish to build iotivity separately, set the environment variable OCTBSTACK_CFLAGS to contain the compiler arguments necessary for building against iotivity, and also set the environment variable OCTBSTACK_LIBS to contain the linker arguments necessary for linking against iotivity.
 If both variables are set to non-empty values, iotivity-node will skip the step of downloading and building iotivity from sources.
 If you choose to build iotivity separately, you can use the following procedure, which is known to work on Linux:

-0. Grab a [snapshot](https://gerrit.iotivity.org/gerrit/gitweb?p=iotivity.git;a=snapshot;h=0.9.1;sf=tgz) of iotivity from its git repository and unpack it locally.
+0. Grab a [snapshot](https://gerrit.iotivity.org/gerrit/gitweb?p=iotivity.git;a=snapshot;h=0.9.2;sf=tgz) of iotivity from its git repository and unpack it locally.
-0. Make sure a compiler, make, and [scons](http://www.scons.org/) (a build tool) are installed.
-Your distribution should provide all these tools.
+0. Make sure a compiler, make, [scons](http://www.scons.org/) (a build tool), and the headers for the above-mentioned library dependencies (boost and libuuid) are installed.
+Your distribution should provide all these tools and libraries.
 0. ```cd iotivity```
 0. scons has the concept of targets just like make.
 You can get a list of targets contained in the iotivity repository, as well as a listing of recognized build flags via ```scons --help```.
 The only target you need for the node.js bindings is ```liboctbstack```.
 Thus, run ```scons liboctbstack``` to build this target.
 0. Now that iotivity is built, clone this repository, and change directory into it.
 0. Set the following environment variables:
 	* ```OCTBSTACK_CFLAGS``` - this should contain the compiler flags for locating the iotivity include files.
 For example, the value of this variables can be ```-I/home/nix/iot/iotivity/resource/csdk/stack/include```.
 	* ```OCTBSTACK_LIBS``` - this should contain the linker flags necessary for locating ```liboctbstack.so``` both at compile time and at runtime.
-It's value can be as simple as ```-loctbstack``` if liboctbstack is in /usr/lib, but may need to be as complex as ```-L/home/nix/iot/iotivity/out/linux/x86/release -loctbstack -Wl,-rpath=/home/nix/iot/iotivity/out/linux/x86/release``` if liboctbstack.so is located on an unusual path.
+Its value can be as simple as ```-loctbstack``` if liboctbstack is in /usr/lib, but may need to be as complex as ```-L/home/nix/iot/iotivity/out/linux/x86/release -loctbstack -Wl,-rpath=/home/nix/iot/iotivity/out/linux/x86/release``` if liboctbstack.so is located on an unusual path.
 0. Run ```npm install``` with these environment variables set.

 Alternatively, you can use some rudimentary install scripts for both iotivity and this repository.
 Using them will help you avoid having to set the environment variables ```OCTBSTACK_CFLAGS``` and ```OCTBSTACK_LIBS```, because the scripts will supply them to the build process.